mrtng1/OrderManagementAPI/readme.md

 The **OrderManagementAPI** is built following the principles of **Clean Architecture**.
 This architectural pattern helps in creating a system that is:

 * **Independent of Frameworks:** The core business logic is not dependent on any specific framework.
-* **Testable:** Business rules can be tested without the UI, Database, Web Server, or any other external element.
-* **Independent of UI:** The UI can change easily, without changing the rest of the system.
 * **Independent of Database:** You can swap out your data storage solution without affecting business rules.
 * **Independent of any External Agency:** Business rules are self-contained and unaware of external specifics.